sfepy/sfepy/doc/installation.rst

 ----------------

-For `Anaconda`_ and `.deb` based Linux distributions (Debian, (K)Ubuntu), pre-build *SfePy* packages are available.
+For `Anaconda`_ and `.deb` based Linux distributions (Debian, (K)Ubuntu), pre-built *SfePy* packages are available.
 You may directly install them with:

 - `Anaconda`_ distribution: install `sfepy` from `conda-forge`_ channel::